SaiprasadKrishnamurthy/concurrency/README.md

 * Boil Sauce and wait for it to complete - 3 minute.  - Chef 4

 Definitely looks a better idea than Solution 1.
 Each Chef work independently on their respective tasks and get it done.
 The overall task completion time is 5 minutes (That is the most time consuming task).
-We have cut down the latency my more than half.
+You have cut down the latency my more than half.
 We're utilizing the stove effectively.
 But as an extra cost, we've acquired more chefs.
 Although they are your friends, you will be paying them a few bucks to recognize their time and help.
 You've increased the cost.